teephan91/teephan91.github.io/README.md

 ## Support
-Please feel free to reach out if you need any help with this repo. :point_right: therealthinhphan@gmail.com
+Please feel free to reach out if you need any help with this repo. 👉🏼 therealthinhphan@gmail.com

 ## Resources Used